 About the Program

-Hobart and William Smith Colleges have affiliated with DIS Stockholm to offer an off-campus program in Stockholm, Sweden, capital of one of the most socially progressive countries in Europe.
-At DIS students can take classes taught in English by an outstanding group of faculty and can participate in study tours to other European countries (Germany, Greece, France, and other parts of Northern Europe and Scandinavia).
+Hobart and William Smith Colleges maintain an affiliation with DIS to offer off-campus programs in Stockholm, Sweden, and Copenhagen, Denmark.
+As the capital of one of the most socially progressive countries in Europe, Stockholm is an ideal location for students to explore a variety of academic areas.
+At DIS Stockholm students can take classes taught in English by an outstanding group of faculty and can participate in study tours to other European countries (Germany, Greece, France, and other parts of Northern Europe and Scandinavia).

 Students who participate in this program can select courses from gender and sexuality studies, literature, medical policy and practice, psychology and neuroscience, and public health.
 For specific information about courses and the program, please pick up a copy of the DIS Catalog from the Center for Global Education or click here.